thomassie/Storms/StormDataPrep.md

 ```

 For plotting reasons, entries refering to the position of a storm at a given time have to be transferred into a format that is easier to handle, i.e. numeric.
 For example, '28.0N' is becomming '28', and '94.8W' is transferred into '265.2'.
-Westward and soutward values are getting a negative sign, just like in an cartesian system.
-However, due to the fact that mapping is often far easier with positive values, both, 360 (degrees) is added to westward and eastward values.
+Westward and southward values are getting a negative sign, just like in an cartesian system.
+However, due to the fact that mapping is often far easier with positive values, 360 (degrees) is added to westward and eastward values.
 Hope that is comprehensible.

 ```r
 dd$Latitude[which(grepl("N", dd$Latitude)==TRUE)] <- as.numeric(gsub("N", "", dd$Latitude[which(grepl("N", dd$Latitude)==TRUE)]))